 \section{Schrödinger potential in the NC near horizon}

-As discussed in section \ref{section3}, the near horizon geometry of the NC dyonic black hole exhibits an AdS$_2\times\mathbb{R}^{2}$ topology.
+In this section, we address the NC effects on the near-horizon geometry taking into account the nearness parameter (\ref{thebound0}) and their consequences on the condensation of the scalar field.
+As discussed in Section \ref{section3}, the near-horizon geometry of the NC dyonic black hole exhibits an AdS$_2\times\mathbb{R}^{2}$ topology.
 By virtue of the effective curvature AdS radius (which is stronger than the commutative configuration), we expect that a scalar field condenses in the form of hair due to gravitational pulling inward.
-In this section, we address the NC effects on the near horizon geometry taking into account the nearness parameter (\ref{thebound0}) and their consequences on the condensation of the scalar field.
-We give an alternative analysis (relative to the Higgs-Abelian holographic theory \cite{Hartnoll:2008vx}) in terms of the bound states generated by the Schrödinger potential associated with the scalar field, that proves the existence of hair and justifies the profile of the critical magnetic fields of the previous section, typical in the Type-II superconducting systems.
+We give an alternative analysis (relative to the Higgs-Abelian holographic theory \cite{Hartnoll:2008vx}) in terms of the bound states generated by the Schrödinger potential associated with the scalar field, which proves the existence of hair and justifies the profile of the critical magnetic fields of the previous section, typical in the Type-II superconducting systems.
 Recall that the Schrödinger potential captures the bound states of a given system, and if the spectrum is quantized, there is a relation between the depth of the potential and the number of bound states that it contains.
 Therefore, if the NC effects produce deeper potentials relative to the commutative case in the near-horizon geometry, we need to exhibit that there are more eigenstates captured.
 To do so, a Schrödinger equation with well-defined eigenvalues must be constructed.
 This procedure is what we are to perform next.

 Taking into account that the radial equation (\ref{Rzeq}) codifies the renormalization group of the dual system, the transformation $R(z)\mapsto s(z)\mathcal{Z}(z)$ with the rescaling

 transforms the $R$-equation into